Zakintaliban/ilmatrix/docs/ILMATRIX_Documentation.md

   - Each feature renders its result within its own section
   - No “Result” tab; reduce context switching
   - Keyboard focus moves to the first element of the active tab
+  - Upload attachments bar shows per-file Remove buttons and a “Remove all” action
+  - Dialogue on mobile uses a local “+” quick menu anchored next to the input
   - Flashcards render as flip cards with smooth rotation and keyboard accessibility

 ## 8) Extraction Support

-- PDF: pdfjs-dist configured with fonts and CMaps; supports local and serverless paths
+- PDF: pdfjs-dist configured with fonts and CMaps; supports local and serverless paths.
+PDF extraction is concurrency‑limited (PDF_EXTRACT_CONCURRENCY, default 2) and frees resources eagerly (page.cleanup(), pdf.cleanup(), pdf.destroy(), loadingTask.destroy()) to prevent memory leaks.
 - DOCX: JSZip reads word/document.xml and related parts; converts XML to text
 - PPTX: JSZip reads ppt/slides/slideN.xml; extracts <a:t> runs as text
-- Images (PNG/JPG): tesseract.js OCR; language fallback from “eng+ind” to “eng”
+- Images (PNG/JPG): tesseract.js OCR; language fallback from “eng+ind” to “eng”; OCR runs with a hard timeout (OCR_TIMEOUT_MS, default 30000) and each worker is terminated to avoid lingering threads.
 - TXT: read as-is

 Performance tips: